 Framing or Decking Screws

-Great holding power and durable enough to use in even the most corrosive pressure treated lumber today.
+Excellent holding power is durable enough to use in even the most corrosive pressure-treated lumber today.

-If you sink them too deep water can collect in the hole and rot those boards faster.
+If you sink them too deeply, water can collect in the hole and rot those boards faster.

 Composite Deck Board Screws